FAQ

 Will I get a placebo instead of a treatment?

-A placebo is designed to look like the medicine being tested, but it is not active.
-You will always be told if the study uses a placebo.
+A placebo is designed to look like the medicine being tested, but does not contain any active drug.

 Where can I find additional information about clinical trials?